Selective dorsal rhizotomy: History

 In 1913 Otfrid Foerster in Germany reported the results of dorsal root rhizotomy on patients with spastic cerebral palsy.
 Rhizotomy for spasticity purposes did indeed then proceed to take about a fifty-year hiatus.
 In 1967 Claude Gros and his colleagues at the neurosurgical hospital (CHU Gui de Chauliac) in Montpellier resurrected posterior rhizotomy for spasticity.
 Fasano of Italy in 1978 introduced 'selective' posterior rootlet rhizotomy for cerebral palsy patients and Warwick Peacock developed the Gros technique in Cape Town, South Africa, by exposing the cauda equina, rather than at the spinal cord level.
 Peacock moved to Los Angeles in 1986 and began widely campaigning for SDR's viability in cerebral palsy spasticity relief.
 Peacock and the surgeons he subsequently trained developed the procedure further using their own clinical-intellectual refinements and refinements in medical equipment and technology that occurred from the 1980s through the 2000s (decade).

-Today, St. Louis Children's Hospital in St. Louis, Missouri has a "Center for Cerebral Palsy Spasticity" that is the only internationally known clinic in the world to have conducted concentrated first-hand clinical research on SDR over an extended period.
+Today, St. Louis Children's Hospital in St. Louis, Missouri, has a "Center for Cerebral Palsy Spasticity" that is the only internationally known clinic in the world to have conducted concentrated first-hand clinical research on SDR over an extended period.
 Its chief neurosurgeon in the field, Doctor T.S.
-Park (who was initially trained by Dr. Peacock), has performed over five thousand SDR surgeries since 1987, some of them on adults, and is the originator of the L1-single-level laminectomy modification to the SDR surgery in 1991, which sections the first dorsal root and enables the removal of significantly less spine-bone than in surgeries performed before 1991, as well as the inherent release of the hip flexor muscles specifically as a result of that particular sectioning — prior to that, total hip flexor release was not necessarily possible.
+Park (who was initially trained by Peacock), has performed over five thousand SDR surgeries since 1987, some of them on adults, and is the originator of the L1-single-level laminectomy modification to the SDR surgery in 1991, which sections the first dorsal root and enables the removal of significantly less spine-bone than in surgeries performed before 1991, as well as the inherent release of the hip flexor muscles specifically as a result of that particular sectioning—prior to that, total hip flexor release was not necessarily possible.
 That L1-laminectomy modification has since become the standard method, and SLCH has become internationally known as a major provider of SDR surgery to those in need.
 This clinic believes that patients with spastic diplegia, hemiplegia, or quadriplegia should have spasticity reduced first through SDR before undergoing muscle or tendon release procedures, and other surgeons today share this view.
 A major qualifier in the cases taken on at SLCH, however, is that all of its adults have had relativelymild cases of spastic diplegia.